JigarJoshi/jvm-objects-inspector/README.md

 Note:

  - It is based on [heapTracker](http://hg.openjdk.java.net/jdk8/jdk8/jdk/file/687fd7c7986d/src/share/demo/jvmti/heapTracker/heapTracker.c) example from JDK
- - It is NOT advisable to use it in production
+ - do NOT use it in production

 ## Setup